Overcoming ageism in sanitation...

 The aim of ECDD is to contribute to the resilience of populations in target areas by increasing access to water, sanitation, and hygiene services, and improving livelihoods.
 Water and soil conservation, inclusive and sustainable management of water supply services, improvements in rural sanitation, and the promotion of resilient and sustainable family farming are the main outcomes of ECDD.

 As lead partner and project manager, SNV is responsible for two work packages/components:

-The project works through a wide range of partners, including the Ministry of Water and Sanitation and its associated structures, communes where interventions will take place, and agricultural umbrella organisations.
+The project works through a wide range of partners, including the Ministry of Water and Sanitation of Burkina Faso and its associated structures, communes where interventions will take place, and agricultural umbrella organisations.